hollyouellette/Election_Analysis/README.md

   **Example #2**  Audit Election data to determine the results of a Canadian Federal Election

   This script can be modified so that it can audit the election results of a Canadian Federal Election, where the data used to determine the election results is different than that of the US congressional presinct in Colorado.
+This can be acheived my making the following additions to the script:
-  - connect each Member of Parliament to the Party Affiliation
+   - Groups each Member of Parliament (MP) with their Political Party
+   - Determines the winning MP/Political Party for each constiuency in the House of Commons
+   - Caculate's the total consituencies won for each Political Party and calculates this as a percentage of the total consituencies.
+   - Determine's the winner of the Federal Election based on which Politicla Party won the majority

   - Determine the winning MP for each constituency in the House of Commons
   - Calculate the total constituencies won for each political party
   - Determine the winner of the election based on the popular vote (which party won the majority of consituencies in the House of Commons)